Career / Getting Experience

 Backing up data to the cloud is the single best thing you can do to protect yourself from a technology-related disaster.
 With a cloud backup, you can quickly recover from a drive failure or even ransomware.
 However, it's important to consider how your data is being backed up and what will be required to restore it in the event of a total loss.

-While automatic file sync is the easiest method (and usually the default option), it makes cloud files just as vulnerable to ransomware as local files.
+While automatic file sync is the easiest method (and usually the default option), cloud files are just as vulnerable to ransomware as local files.
 If using automatic sync, be sure that your cloud provider offers a version history that will allow a rapid rollback of all files.
-The smarter option is to implement a strategy of sync'd and periodic cloud backups.
+The smarter option is to implement a sync strategy and periodic cloud backups.

 Project 6: Implement a Data Privacy System